Asthma Treatment: Steroids and Other Anti-Inflammatory Drugs

 Montelukast (Singulair), zafirlukast (Accolate), and zileuton (Zyflo) are called leukotriene modifiers.
 Leukotrienes are inflammatory chemicals that occur naturally in our bodies and cause tightening of airway muscles and production of mucus.
 Leukotriene modifier drugs help control asthma by blocking the actions of leukotrienes in the body.
 Studies show that these medications are helpful in improving airflow and reducing asthma symptoms.

 The leukotriene modifiers are taken as pills and have been shown to decrease the need for other asthma medications.
 These medications have also been shown to be effective in people with allergic rhinitis (nasal allergies) and may be effective in people with both allergic rhinitis and allergic asthma.

 What Are the Side Effects of Leukotriene Modifiers?

 The most common side effects of leukotriene modifiers are headache, nausea, vomiting, insomnia, and irritability.
 Leukotriene modifiers may interfere with other medications (for example, theophylline and the blood thinnerwarfarin).
 Make sure you inform your doctor of all the medications you are taking.

 How Do Immunomodulators Work to Improve Asthma Control?

 Xolair, a prescription medication, is given by injection every 2 to 4 weeks.
 It's recommended for people with moderate to severe allergic asthma.
-Side effects include redness, pain, swelling, bruising or itching at the injection site, joint pain, and tiredness.
-It may increase risk for certain cancers and carries a boxed warning about severe, potentially life-threatening allergic reaction (anaphylaxis).
+Side effects may include redness, pain, swelling, bruising or itching at the injection site, joint pain, and tiredness.
+There is a slight increase in risk for problems with the heart and circulation to the brain in people using Xolair.
+It also carries a boxed warning about a severe, potentially life-threatening allergic reaction (anaphylaxis).